Semiotics: Codes

-Models of communication are representations of the main components of communication, often including the processes of encoding and decoding.
+Code plays a central role in code models of communication, which conceive communication as an exchange of information in which the participants encode and decode messages.

 Code also plays a central role in models of communication—conceptual representations of the main components of communication.
 Many include the idea that a sender conveys a message through a channel to a receiver, who interprets it and may respond with feedback.
 Encoding is the process of expressing meaning in the form of a message using the system of a specific code.
 Decoding is the reverse process of interpreting the message to understand its meaning.
 In some cases, different codes can be used to express the same message.
-Similarly, messages can sometimes be translated from one code into another, such as transcribing a written text into Morse code.
+Similarly, messages can be translated from one code to another, such as transcribing a written text into Morse code.

 Discourse is the social use of language or other codes, taking place at a specific moment in a particular context.
 Discourse analysis examines how meaning arises in a discourse, considering the communicators and their respective roles, as well as the influences of context and institutional backgrounds.

 Semioticians are also interested in how codes reflect and shape human perception of the world.
 By influencing perception, codes can affect behavior by making individuals aware of possible courses of action.
 The controversial Whorfian hypothesis suggests that language shapes thought by providing fundamental categories of understanding, with the potential consequence that speakers of different languages think differently.